What Projects Qualify?

 2. Rain Garden

 This option is a small depression in the landscape filled with native plants situated to collect and filter stormwater.
-The area must be at least 300 square feet to qualify for the program.
 If there is already a low spot on your property that collects rainwater, this is the option for you.
+The size requirement of the rain Garden is conditional to property characteristics.

 Rain gardens collect water from roofs, paths, or driveways.
 Plants in a rain garden provide natural beauty and habitat for birds and butterflies.
 These gardens are designed to hold water for 1-2 days and slowly drain and filter the water through the soil; therefore, the water isn’t around long enough to harbor mosquitos.